protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 write the entire message, including parsing from and serializing to binary strings.

--   `bool ParseFromString(const string& data)`: Parse the message from the given serialized binary string (also known as wire format).
+-   `bool ParseFromString(::absl::string_view data)`: Parse the message from the given serialized binary string (also known as wire format).
 -   `bool SerializeToString(string* output) const`: Serialize the given message to a binary string.
 -   `string DebugString()`: Return a string giving the `text_format`